 (2) The Corporation does not have any option-based awards and the directors are not entitled to non-equity incentive plan compensation or pensions.
 (3) Dr. Boulay and Messrs.
-Pourchet, and Dréano were nominated as directors of the Corporation by Pernod Ricard and, therefore, do not receive compensation for services as directors.
+Pourchet, Duffy and Ms. Thompson were nominated as directors of the Corporation by Pernod Ricard and, therefore, do not

-&lt;sup>(4) All other compensation includes Product Allotment and Education Fund.
+All other compensation includes Product Allotment and Education Fund.